owncloud/music/README.md

 ### Known issues

 * The current version doesn't scale well for huge music collections.
 There are plans for a kind of paginated version, which hides the pagination and should be useable as known before. #78
+* Current app can't be installed and ownCloud prints following error message:
+"Application can not be activated because of illegal code".
+This is due to the appcodechecker in core (which is kind of broken), but you can do the installation if the appcodechecker gets deactivated in `config.php`.
+Just set `appcodechecker` to `false` (see the [config.sample.php](https://github.com/owncloud/core/blob/a8861c70c8e5876a961f00e49db88843432bf7ba/config/config.sample.php#L164) ).
+Then you can install the app.
+Afterwards you can re-enable the appcodechecker again.

 ## Development